 Risk is the chance of loss, and peril is the direct cause of the loss.
 If a house burns down, then fire is the peril.
 A hazard is anything that either causes or increases the likelihood of a loss.
 For instance, gas furnaces are a hazard for carbon monoxide poisoning.
 A physical hazard is a physical condition that increases the possibility of a loss.
 Thus, smoking is a physical hazard that increases the likelihood of a house fire and illness.

 Moral hazards are losses that results from dishonesty.
 Thus, insurance companies suffer losses because of fraudulent or inflated claims.
-The American legal system is a moral hazard in that it motivates many people to sue simply for financial profit because of the enormous amount of money that can sometimes be won, and because there is little cost to the plaintiff even if he loses.
+The American legal system is a moral hazard in that it motivates many people to sue simply for financial profit because of the enormous amount of money that can sometimes be won, and because there is little cost to the plaintiff, even if he loses.
 A good example is the current asbestos litigation, which has bankrupted many companies, even though very few plaintiffs show any real evidence of disease, and are unlikely to ever develop any disease that can be shown, by the preponderance of the evidence, to have resulted from asbestos exposure.
-This type of moral hazard is often referred to as legal hazard.
+This type of moral hazard is often called legal hazard.
 Legal hazard can also result from laws or regulations that force insurance companies to cover risks that they would otherwise not cover, such as including coverage for alcoholism in health insurance.